MattSmithereens/Galatic-Age-Calculator/README.md

 Write a program that does the following things:
 * calculates an age or span of time from an entered (birth)date to the present, precise to the second.
 Initially I used Date(); to determine the present date/time, parsed it to a string and did all my calculations accordingly (check out https://github.com/MattSmithereens/Galatic-Age-Calculator/blob/noGetDate/src/main.js to see the direction I was headed in), but in the interest of not spending 12 hours on this dealing with leap years and the like, I gave up and used Date().
 It was an interesting excercise in problem solving, but of course JS programmers already solved this problem for us.
 * Calculate Earthling ages in Mercurian, Venusian, Martian and Jovian years.
 Each value simply takes an entered age in years and increases or decreases it by its percentage related to a solar year on Earth.
-* Determines how far along one is in their life expectancy owing what planetary year scale they're referencing and informs them of their life expectancy.
+* Determines how far along one is in their life expectancy owing what planetary year scale they're referencing and informs them of where they lie on that scale.

 ## Setup on OSX